Hong Kong Supplementary Character Set: Macao Supplementary Character Set

-Similarly to Hong Kong's situation, there are also characters that are needed by Macao but included in neither Big5 nor HKSCS, hence, the Macao Supplementary Character Set was developed, building on HKSCS with additional Unicode-mapped characters.
-The first batch of 121 MSCS characters were submitted for addition to or horizontal extension in Unicode (as appropriate) in 2009, and the first final version of MSCS was established in 2020.
+Similarly to Hong Kong's situation, there are also characters that are needed by Macau but included in neither Big5 nor HKSCS, hence, the Macao Supplementary Character Set was developed, building on HKSCS with additional Unicode-mapped characters.
+The first batch of 121 MSCS characters were submitted for addition to or horizontal extension in Unicode (as appropriate) in 2009.
+At the time, the term Macao Information Systems Character Set (MISCS) was in use for the entire character set, while "MSCS" referred more narrowly to the additional characters only.

+The first final version of MSCS, MSCS-2020, was established in 2021, and uses the following Unihan source prefixes.
+Although the potential scope of these source prefixes collectively comprises a superset of HKSCS-2016, "MSCS" in a strict sense does not cover the Big5 or HKSCS characters (since it is intended to be combined with HKSCS) except those which are used as base characters for ideographic variation sequences.